 Technology has also changed the way buildings are managed.
 The latest building management system (BMS) protects investment and creates an optimal first impression.
 In the simplest terms, smart BMS provides deep insights into the real-time performance of assets, predicts potential issues, employs a predictive approach, and delivers significant data to act on.
 New design tools, technical solutions, and evolving ecosystems have driven the transition to Smart Buildings.

-ClevAir is making a significant impact in this space from building automation system management and predictive maintenance of heating, ventilation, and air conditioning, (HVAC) and other building aspects to ensure overall security and safety.
+ClevAir is making a significant impact in this space from smart building automation system management and predictive maintenance of heating, ventilation, and air conditioning, (HVAC) and other building aspects to ensure overall security and safety.

 The Transition to Smart Buildings